 Slicker brushes have metal teeth like undercoat rakes.
 However, they look more similar to a traditional brush, just with very fine metal teeth.
 These teeth are incredible at teasing out knots, tangles, and locks.
 It can take some time to work through the tangles on a long haired dog, but a good slicker brush can cut the time in half.

 They typically have a curved shape because matting usually occurs close to the body in hard-to-reach places.
 For example, armpits, ears, back of the legs and chest.

-The rubber dog brush is less relevant as a grooming tool for de-shedding and de-matting.
+The rubber dog brush is less relevant as a grooming tool for deshedding and dematting.
 Essentially you would use a rubber brush when you are washing your dog.
-Never use a rubber brush on your dog’s fur dry.
+In fact, our grooming panel suggests you to never use a rubber brush on your dog’s fur dry.
 It’ll hurt and only contribute to the tangles.
 But when wet, a rubber brush creates a soothing massage sensation on the skin and helps you distribute shampoo through your dog’s fur.

 In honesty, this is more of an optional tool to me.
 You can easily use your fingers or a regular brush.
 However, rubber brushes do give that extra bit of massaging luxury if you so choose to purchase one.